OpenSourceEconomics/dcegm/docs/source/guides/practitioner_guide.rst

     This is enough to specify the simplest model.
 The following keys can be used to specify more complex models.
 They are optional and can be used in any combination.
 The optional keys are:

-    - `min_period_batch_segments`: XXX
     - `deterministic_states`: Dictionary containing the name of deterministic state variables of the model as keys.
 For a given key the corresponding value has to be a numpy array or python list with the possible values of the respective deterministic state variable.
-The values should be integers.
+The values have to be consecutive integers starting from 0.
     - `stochastic_states`: Dictionary containing the name of stochastic state variables of the model as keys.
-For a given key the corresponding value has to be a numpy array or python list with the possible values of the respective stochastic state variable.
-The values should be integers.
+For a given key the corresponding value has to be a numpy array or python list with the possible values of the respective stochastic state variable.The values have to be consecutive integers starting from 0.
 The transition probabilities of the stochastic states are specified in the stochastic_state_transitions which is explained below.

-    - the `second continuous state variable` can be specified in the `continuous_states` dictionary.
-The name of the second continuous state variable is arbitrary.
+    Additionally, one can define a second continuous state variable.
+This can be done, by adding the state name as a key in `continuous_states` and a monotone increasing grid.

     An example for a model configuration with all optional keys is:
     .. code-block:: python

         model_config = {
-            "min_period_batch_segments": [5, 12],
             "n_periods": 30,
             "choices": np.arange(3, dtype=int),
             "deterministic_states": {